Certificate IV in Allied Health Assistance

 Develop the essential skills and clinical knowledge needed to work in a dynamic allied health environment with Mater Education's Certificate IV in Allied Health Assistance.

-Upon completion, you’ll be qualified to work in allied health environments with two units delivered with a focus on assisting physiotherapists.
+Upon completion, you’ll be qualified to work in a range of allied health environments with two units focused on you assisting physiotherapists.

-Your allied health qualification will be taught and guided by a faculty of expert clinicians and educators who will help you learn through a practical, problem-solving approach.
+You will be taught by expert clinicians and educators who will help you learn through a practical, problem-solving approach.

-The Certificate IV in Allied Health Assistance program includes 120 hours of vocational placement, where you’ll have the opportunity to consolidate your knowledge in a real healthcare environment.
-The period of vocational placement takes place at the end of the course.
+The Certificate IV in Allied Health Assistance program includes 120 hours of vocational placement, where you’ll have the opportunity to practice your knowledge in a real healthcare environment.

-Upon successful completion of the allied health assistant course, you'll graduate with a HLT43015 Certificate IV in Allied Health Assistance.
-This nationally recognised qualification will prepare you for a rewarding career in your chosen allied health specialisation.
+Upon successful completion of the allied health assistance course, you'll graduate with a HLT43015 Certificate IV in Allied Health Assistance.
+This nationally recognised qualification will provide therapeutic and program related support activities under the guidance of allied health professionals.